grunwaldlab/supplementary-poppr-2.0/README.md

 Please cite this supplementary material as:

 > ZN Kamvar, JC Brooks, and NJ Grünwald.
 2015.
 Supplementary Material for Frontiers Plant Genetics and Genomics 'Novel R tools for analysis of genome-wide population genetic data with emphasis on clonality'.
-Zenodo.
-[10.5281/zenodo.17424](http://dx.doi.org/10.5281/zenodo.17424)
+DOI: [10.5281/zenodo.17424](http://dx.doi.org/10.5281/zenodo.17424)

 # Setup